How to Stay Informed with Emergency Alerts

 The NOAA Weather Radio All Hazards, or NWR, is a nationwide network of radio stations broadcasting forecasts, warnings, and emergency information 24 hours a day

-• Use requires a purchase - consider purchasing a NOAA Weather Radio All Hazards.
-Be sure to look for the Public Alert or NWR logo to ensure the radio meets technical requirements.
+- While the service is free, using a NOAA Weather Radio All Hazards receiver requires a purchase.
+Be sure to buy one that displays the Public Alert or NWR logo to confirm it meets technical requirements.

 Emergency Planning